-On July 20, 2017, the Company entered into a recoverable cash advance arrangement whereby the Walloon Region will provide the Company with up to \$21.0 million for a research and development program to perform clinical validation of an A2A receptor antagonist drug candidate for immune-oncology (RCA-1).
+On July 20, 2017, the Company entered into a recoverable cash advance arrangement whereby the Walloon Region will provide the Company with up to \$19.6 million for a research and development program to perform clinical validation of an A2A receptor antagonist drug candidate for immune-oncology (RCA-1).

-On December 3, 2019, the Company entered into another recoverable cash advance arrangement with the Walloon Region (RCA-2) for up to \$4.8 million to be received to fund a research and development program conducted to develop a TIGIT blocking antibody with antitumor properties.
+On December 3, 2019, the Company entered into another recoverable cash advance arrangement with the Walloon Region (RCA-2) for up to \$4.5 million to be received to fund a research and development program conducted to develop a TIGIT blocking antibody with antitumor properties.

 Under the terms of both agreements, the Company must decide within 6 months after the end of the research period whether it will further pursue commercial development or out licensing of the drug candidate.
 The research period for RCA-1 ended in December 2021.
+The Company decided it would pursue commercialization or out licensing of RCA-1.
 The Company negotiated an extension on the research period for RCA-2 with the Walloon Region.
-The original research period for RCA-2 ended February 2021, and was extended to March 2022.
+The original research period for RCA-2 ended February 2021 and was extended to March 2022.
 The Company must repay 30% of the amount received under the grant by annual installments from 2023 to 2042 (the fixed annual repayments) unless the Company decides not to pursue commercial development or out licensing of the drug candidate, applies for a waiver from the Walloon Region justifying its decision based upon the failure of the program, and returns the intellectual property to the Walloon Region.
 Because of the requirement to repay 30% of the amounts received under the grant, the Company records the present value of such amounts as grants repayable on the condensed consolidated balance sheets.